-The prawn is the general name given mainly in Ireland, United Kingdom and in the commonwealth nations for big swimming crustaceans or shrimp, particularly for those of commercial importance in the seafood industries.
+The prawn is the general name given mainly in Ireland, the United Kingdom, and in the commonwealth nations for big swimming crustaceans or shrimp, particularly for those of commercial importance in the seafood industries.
 Those shrimps that belong to this class are often of the subclass, Dendrobranchiata.
 In North America, this term is not often used, especially for shrimps in fresh water.

 The Difference Between Shrimp and Prawn